virtualpathum/simple-booking/README.md

 * booking-core
 * booking-web

-Right click on each project and select configure Select convert to maven project
+Open Eclipse or STS and right click on each project and select configure Select convert to maven project
-You can see the converted maven projects
-Install the PostgreSQL if you don't have install it already and create a database as meeting-room Please update the database credentials in the SysConfig file before build the booking-core project
+You can see the converted maven projects in the Project explorer section Install the PostgreSQL if you don't have install it already and create a database as meeting-room Please update the database credentials in the SysConfig file before build the booking-core project
 ```